 Click the ‘gear’ shaped icon to access the Advanced View section.
 Under the Advanced View section, expand Tokens and navigate to the certificate you want to use for signing.
 You can locate them under User certificates group.

-Next, right-click on your certificate and choose Set as CSP from drop-down menu.
+Next, right-click on your certificate and choose Set as CSP from the drop-down menu.
 Repeat the same step for all certificates that you’re using.

 Close SafeNet Authentication Client Tools and try signing the documents again.